tabcat/spec/store/README.md

 ## Index

 The Index defines the structure of the database state.
 Indexes read the entry log from the replica to derive the index state.
+It reads the entry log

 TODO: example definition for reducing an index from operations